| Creating

 technique, I have never found it necessary to remove

 paint from a large area and repaint it.
-I watch the
+I micro manage the

 development of the painting too closely for that to